 Futures bets can be an awesome addition to the gambling portfolio and can offer incredible returns of the right picks are made.
 However, they shouldn’t be a major part of the lineup unless the gambler can afford to forego those funds for long periods of time.

 For gambling purposes, a hockey game is considered official after fifty-five (55) minutes of play and the game must be played on schedule and in its previously designated venue.
 Wagers will almost also include regular play, overtime and a penalty shootout (if required).
 If the shootout occurs, only one goal is awarded to the winning team when calculating the final score for wagers.

 In the event a game is suspended before the minimum play time of 55 minutes, all bets are refunded.
 However, if the contest reaches the 55-minute mark, or more, before the game is suspended, the score at the time the match stopped will be used in calculating the final betting result.

-Hockey bets don’t have to be overly cumbersome for new gamblers.
+Hockey bets don’t have to be overly cumbersome for new NHL gamblers, and the odds and lines aren’t too complicated.
 By exploring the options offered by sportsbooks and watching how the action moves, it’s easy to figure out the system and, with practice, become a master sports gambler.